 Your vacuum fuel pump can wear over time because the makeup of fuel today can degrade plastics causing leaking at the plastic seams.
 When the plastic is compromised, your fuel pump is no longer able to build the pressure it requires to pump fuel to the carburetor.

 Depending on your push mower, you will either have a high-density polyethylene tank or a metal fuel tank.
 The seams can fail on the polyethylene tank resulting in a fuel leak.
 If you find a leak, it is best to replace the fuel tank.

 Fuel sitting in a metal fuel tank can cause it to corrode and leave rust spots that may eventually develop a hole.
-In this case, I prefer to replace the fuel tank so I don’t have to worry about additional rusting and contamination to the fuel system.
+In this case, I prefer to replace the fuel tank so I don’t have to worry about additional rusting and contamination of the fuel system.

 Some push mowers will have a fuel shut-off valve located at the bottom of the tank.
-This valve does exactly what it’s name suggests.
+This valve does exactly what its name suggests.

 It shuts off and turns on the fuel supply to the mower.
 Fuel shut-off valves are prone to leak and must be replaced once you find gas coming out of the valve.